creativeprojects/resticprofile-docs/v0.19.0/configuration/inheritance/_index.md

 | `vars`: `<variable-name>`      | Set mixin variable `$<variable-name>`                             |
 | `<variable-name>`              | Set mixin variable `$<variable-name>` (short syntax)              |

-Mixins are applied to the configuration after processing all [includes]({{< ref "/configuration/include/" >}}) but prior to [profile inheritance](#profile-inheritance) which means the `use` properties are not inherited but the result of applying `use` is inherited instead.
+Mixins are applied to the configuration after processing all [includes]({{% ref "/configuration/include/" %}}) but prior to [profile inheritance](#profile-inheritance) which means the `use` properties are not inherited but the result of applying `use` is inherited instead.
 What is defined by a mixin in a parent profile can still be overridden by a definition in a derived profile, but derived profiles can not change which mixins apply to their parent.

 List properties that have been inherited from a parent can be modified (append/prepend) and replaced by a mixin.

 #### Mixin Example

-{{< tabs groupId="config-with-mixins-examples" >}}
+{{< tabs groupid="config-with-mixins-examples" >}}
-{{% tab name="yaml" %}}
+{{% tab title="yaml" %}}

 ```yaml
 # file format version 2